santteegt/superfluid-minion/README.md

 # superfluid-minion

-A hackathon project for ETHDenver 2021
+Enabling money streaming on DAOS using Superfluid.
+This A hackathon project for ETHDenver 2021

+## Tech Stack

+* Superfluid
+* DAOHaus Pokemol UI
+* Moloch DAO
+* Moloch Minion

 ## Demo